RahulYavvari/Design-Patterns/README.md

 2. Open the solution file (`DesignPatterns.sln`) in Visual Studio.
 Each design pattern is set up as a separate project within the solution.

 3. Alternatively, you can compile and run the `main.cpp` file in each pattern's folder using your preferred C++ compiler.

-## Contributing

-Contributions are welcome!
-If you have a design pattern you would like to add or improve, please fork the repository and create a pull request.